On the size of the neighborhoods of a word: Introduction

 \section{Introduction}

 Aiming to search for all approximate occurrences of a query sequence within a text, a problem known as approximate pattern matching, is at the heart of many basic applications in bioinformatics~\cite{DBLP:books/cu/Gusfield1997,DBLP:journals/csur/Navarro01}, particularly in searching large biological sequence databases with the BLAST tool~\cite{BLAST}.
 The BLAST algorithm proceeds in two phases.
 First, it identifies \emph{seeds} that are short sequences present in both the query sequence and the target text.
-These seed occurrences in the searched ext are then \emph{extended}, using dynamic programming, to form approximate occurrences of the query.
+These seed occurrences in the searched { text} are then \emph{extended}, using dynamic programming, to form approximate occurrences of the query.
 This approach to approximate pattern matching is known as the \emph{seed-and-extend} approach.

-Conceptually, a key part of the first phase of seed-and-extend methods consists in generating, for every subsequence $W$ of length $k$ of the query sequence and for a distance value $d$ -- chosen accordingly to the maximum distance between the query and the searched approximate occurrences of the query -- the set of all words at Levenshtein distance (also known as edit distance) from $W$ at most $d$, known as the \emph{$d$-neighborhood} of $W$.
-In practice, variants of the neighborhood concept are used in approximate pattern matching algorithms.
-One example is the condensed neighborhood, used in BLAST~\cite{DBLP:books/daglib/p/Myers13}, which is obtained by discarding from the neighborhood any word having a prefix that is itself a word in the neighborhood.
-Another variant is the super condensed neighborhood, which discards any word that has a subword already in the neighborhood~\cite{DBLP:journals/jda/RussoO07}.
-Bounds on the maximum size of the neighborhood over all words of a given length over a given alphabet play an important role in the complexity analysis of seed-and-extend approximate pattern matching algorithms.
-However, there are still few known results on this topic~\cite{DBLP:conf/cpm/Charalampopoulos20b,DBLP:conf/stringology/ChauveMP21,DBLP:journals/algorithmica/Myers94,DBLP:books/daglib/p/Myers13}.
+Conceptually, a key part of the first phase of seed-and-extend methods { is} generating, for every subsequence $w$ of length $n$ of the query and for a distance value $d$ the set of all words at Levenshtein distance (also known as edit distance) from $w$ at most $d$, known as the \emph{$d$-neighborhood} of $w$. { The words of the neighborhood are then used as seeds.} In practice, variants of the neighborhood concept are used in approximate pattern matching algorithms{ .
+For example, BLAST uses the condensed neighborhood that excludes words having a prefix that is itself a word in the neighborhood~\cite{DBLP:books/daglib/p/Myers13}, motivated by the property that any prefix of a seed is a seed itself. } Another variant is the super condensed neighborhood, which discards words having a subword already in the neighborhood~\cite{DBLP:journals/jda/RussoO07}.